 Bееf Patty/Cосоа Brеаd

 You may have tried an international version of the Jamaican beef patty.
 But nothing beats the original.
-The Jamaican beef patty has a flaky crust with a variety of different fillings.

 If you are familiar with the turnovers or Latin American empanadas, this is very similar.
-The original filling is beef but you’ll also find chicken, shrimp, lobster and fish.

-A beef patty is a snack but if you want to make it a meal, Jamaicans also put it inside coco bread.
 Personally this Jamaican food is far too much of a starchy carb for me but I love coco bread and I could easily eat a loaf of that on its own.

 If you want to eat in best beef patty in Montego Bay you’ll find locals split between two spots, Juici’s and Tastees.
-I tried both and slightly preferred Juici’s for its flakey pastry but you can’t go wrong with either.

->> Read WIth Husband in Tow’s Recipe for Jamaican meat patty<<
+>> Read With Husband in Tow’s Recipe for Jamaican meat patty<<

 Breadfruit

 Although this is technically a fruit, breadfruit is used as a starch.
 You can fry, grill, bake or puree it and it has a similar consistency to potato.
-Yet breadfruit is full of nutrition and is low on the glycemic index.

 And many believe it could solve issues of world hunger as it grows easily in places that have issues with food security.